 The colors also reminded me of one of my favorite lentil soups, which you may remember as Rainy Day Lentil Soup.
 I’ve created almost a dozen lentil soup variations, but this is the soup I think of when I hear the words “lentil soup,” and it’s the only brown lentil soup I make that’s seasoned with coriander and cumin–just faintly, not enough spice to rival Middle Eastern Red Lentil Soup or Ethiopian Inspired Red Lentil Soup, just a subtle hint that’s warming and inviting on a blustery fall day.

 I realized as I was making the soup that I’ve actually changed the recipe slightly over the years.
 I always increase the amounts of onion, potatoes, and carrots and add a little extra seasoning to the pot near the end.
 The results are a chunkier soup, almost a stew.
 I didn’t want to just change the original recipe because so many of you have told me you love it, so I’m presenting my updated version here.
-The quickest and easiest way I’ve found to make it is to use an electric pressure cooker, such as the Fagor Multicooker, which I use, or the Instant Pot, which some people prefer for its stainless steel inner pot.
+The quickest and easiest way I’ve found to make it is to use an electric pressure cooker, such as the Instant Pot or Fagor Multicooker, both of which I love.
 But if you don’t have a pressure cooker, you can make this hearty soup in a Dutch oven or large soup pot.
 It will probably be even easier in a slow cooker, though I haven’t tried that.
 Let me know in the comments if you have and what settings you used.

 - 2 cups brown or green lentils, uncooked

 - 1 large onion, chopped